 Valletta is the sunniest capital city in all of Europe, so you can bank on beaming rays even when visiting in November.
 High Malta temperatures rest at around 20°C, thanks to its southern Med positioning between Sicily and the North African coast, but Valletta has much more than sun lounging alone.
 Days are best spent wandering the city’s honey-coloured streets and sideways, happening upon postcard-worthy scenes as you roam.
 Take in the views from the city wall, for a (literal) overview of the city’s architectural styles – spanning Roman, Moorish, and Norman.

 Feeling the urge to ski?
-High up in the Rockies, ski season has commenced and with the Christmas crowd still a little ways off arriving, the slopes are (mostly) yours for the taking.
+High in the Rockies, ski season has commenced and with the Christmas crowd still a little ways off arriving, the slopes are (mostly) yours for the taking.
 A prime time to thoroughly enjoy some powder, Breckenridge, Banff, Vail and co. have all just opened, and the ritzy little mountain towns are ready to welcome back glamorous guests for another epic season.
 Those venturing to Crested Butte should book in to one of Eleven Experiences luxe properties; their service is on another level.

 Prague, Czech Republic

 Pretty as a picture Prague enchants visitors in an instant, but never more so than at Christmas.
-Cinnamon-scented market stalls sit in the shadows of glorious Baroque buildings – the wholesome scenes largely distract visitors from the plummeting mercury.
+Sugar-scented market stalls sit in the shadows of glorious Baroque buildings – the wholesome scenes largely distract visitors from the plummeting mercury.
 Though December in Prague is undeniably chilly, the city’s beautiful cobbled streets, imposing churches, and renowned museums will sustain your desire to sightsee (despite the cold).
 Post-explore, make a reservation at La Degustation Bohême Bourgeoise for a taste of the city’s fine-dining scene.

 Madagascar is a dream destination for adventure types.
-Known for its robust wildlife – from baobabs and orchids to lemurs and wildly coloured chameleons – the best time to experience the otherworldly island is undoubtedly December.
+Known for its robust wildlife – from baobabs and orchids to lemurs and wildly coloured chameleons – one of the best times to experience the otherworldly island is undoubtedly December.
 It’s off season and this early in the month rain is a rarity.
 An equatorial escape that promises remarkably diverse landscapes – think verdant rainforests and pristine shores met by piercingly blue waters – there’s more to explore than you’ll ever have time for.

 No need to shiver away in Europe when you could be living the good life in Sydney; a sure-fire destination for sea, surf, and sun.
 Head Down Under for Christmas and divide your time between Bondi and Manly initially.
 The Harbour City is known for it’s brunches and meet-for-coffee culture, so set yourself in good stead with a flat white and avo toast on your first morning.
 Fuelled up and raring to go, tackle glamorous Surry Hills before heading central to take in the city’s best boutiques and epic culinary scene.